it2aswanishweta/CS-542/shweta_aswani_assign4/multiThreadedHS/README.md

 ##Description

-In this assignment, we create threads to read from the input files provided in the command line and store in the appropriate data structure where the data should be sorted.
-There is another data structure for Results.java where the threads insert the values in the first available slot.
+In this assignment, we create threads to read from the input files provided in the command line and store in the appropriate data structure such that the data should be sorted.
+We are creating another data structure for Results.java where the threads insert the values in the first available slot.
 We use the synchronized method in Results.java to insert the values.
-We perform Merge sort on the data stored in Results.java and then the data is stored in output.txt
+After inserting the values, we perform Merge sort on the data stored in Results.java from which the data is then stored in output.txt

 ---------------------------------------------------------------
 ##Commands and the instructions to run ANT on your project.